Former president Trump rules out third party as he moves to firm up control of the Republican Party

-“We began it together four years ago and it is far from being over,” Trump said, of the political journey launched by his 2016 campaign.
+“We began it together four years ago and it is far from being over,” Trump said of the political journey launched by his 2016 campaign.
 “Let there be no doubt we will be victorious and America will be stronger and greater than ever before.”

 Trump’s speech came as he has been putting the finishing touches on a new political structure that he intends to use to cement his dominance over the GOP.